bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 5

 Create a new worksheet and name it pivot.
-Create a Pivot table and group the Treatment, Genotype and Behavior.
+Group the genotypes of the mice.
-Calculate:
+Calculate the standard deviation and average of the relative expression of the following genes:
-- the Average of DYRK1A expression
+- PKCA
-- the Average of ISTN1 expression
+- RRP1
-- the Average of BDNF expression
+- BRAF
-- the Average of NR1 expression
+- JNK

-Round the values to 2 decimals.
+Round the values to 3 decimals.

-Do you see a pattern (of course, this should be supported with proper statistics which is beyond the scope of this course)?
+>Note that for the R-equivalent of this question you are also asked to calculates the median.
+This is not a standard option in Excel.
+This shows again that Excel is a little less flexible compared to R.

 ---